alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 3. Format as a percentage.
 4. Compare your "Exit rate" and "Average time per view (seconds)" values to identify outliers.

-Pages with both high average time per view and high exit rates may warrant further investigation.
+Pages with both high average time per view and high exit rates may indicate user difficulties that are worth investigating further.

 ### Variables